hazelcast/hazelcast-cpp-client/manual/src/CPlusClient.md

 Now, you can use the classes `Foo` and `Bar` in distributed structures.
 For example, you can use as Key or Value of `IMap` or as an Item in `IQueue`.

 ### Continuous Query Example

-You can register an entry listener for a Map that will be triggered only when the specific Map entries that you choose are affected.
+You can register an `EntryListener` for a map that will be triggered only when the specific map entries you choose are affected.
 This allows you to do more optimal queries.

 Let’s start with an example.